TimHasenbein/Haplofun/README.md

 Functional annotation of haplogroups was designed for GWAS alleles, QTLs, and genomic elements, but any genomic element can be annotated as long as the input file follows the structure described in [1.2 Data upload](#12-data-upload).

-**Metadata annotation.** Enriches the visual analysis by colorizing the haplotype frequency bar plot and evolutionary network plot according to sample traits, such as geographic location or phenotype.
+**Metadata annotation.** Enriches the visual analysis by colorizing the haplotype frequency bar plot and genetic network plot according to sample traits, such as geographic location or phenotype.
 The metadata file must follow the format described in [1.2 Data upload](#12-data-upload).

 <div align="center">
 <img src="https://raw.githubusercontent.com/TimHasenbein/PegasShiny/main/data/meta_2.png" alt="Metadata coloring of the frequency bar plot and haplotype network" width="720"/>